SimonNoe/myotube-analyzer-app/Manual.md

 ### 5. Nuclei clustering
 This function uses the nuclei coordinates determined in the previous function to find nuclei clusters based on 3 parameters: number of neighbours, distance between nuclei and nucleus diameter.

 After clicking the 'Nuclei clustering' button, the user is prompted to enter the nucleus diameter, and the maximal edge-to-edge distance between nuclei.
 Larger values will yield more and larger clusters.
+The minimal number of nuclei in a group is fixed at 4.
 The program will then run the clustering algorithm with the parameters specified, calculate the trend line through each cluster and show a plot of all clusters.
 Nuclei that do not belong to a cluster are red and marked as '-1'.
 All clusters have a positive number.
 Before saving, make sure to move the legend out of the figure.
 An image of the plot and legend is saved in the state it was in when telling the program to save.

 **Output:** cluster stats on the 1st page of the output excel file, cluster/trendline properties on the 3rd.
 A PNG image of the cluster plot, named after the blue channel image with suffix '_clusters'.